Summer Internship Program

 In partnership with the Orange County Business Council (OCBC) and CSUF Career Center, SIP will assist and prepare RTP students for STEM summer internship opportunities through individual career development appointments, workshops, and direct connections to employers.

 To begin preparing and applying to STEM summer internships, please contact us at 657-278-4876 or stop by MH-527.
 Appointments are available with Megan Drangstveit or through the CSUF Career Center.
+Students needing just a quick, 10-minute resume review can schedule time with Peer Advisor Adaku during office hours in the Transfer Resource Center.

 Summer Internship Program Student Commitment